MedPath

 NameTimeMethod

-Participants will have blood drawn at specified study timepoints to measure serum levels of 25-hydroxyvitamin D (25OHD) and determine immune response.
-Laboratory endpoints for the levels of antigen-specific T cells and antibodies before and after vitamin D supplementation will be compared using either the Wilcoxon matched pairs two-tailed test or the Friedman test followed by post hoc Dunn Multiple Comparison's Test.
-A patient will be considered to have responded if they had developed a ≥3-fold increase in antigen-specific T cells or antibodies at 8 weeks.
-If T-cell immunity was undetectable, a positive response was defined as ≥50 antigen-specific T cells/million PBMCs.
+Participants will have blood drawn to measure serum levels of 25-hydroxyvitamin D (25OHD) and to determine immune response.
+Laboratory endpoints for the levels of antigen-specific T cells and antibodies before and after vitamin D supplementation will be compared.
+A participant will be considered to have responded if they have developed a ≥3-fold increase in antigen-specific T cells or antibodies at 8 weeks.
+If T-cell immunity is undetectable, a positive response will be defined as ≥50 antigen-specific T cells/million PBMCs.

 Secondary Outcome Measures